be-hacking-hyf/javascript-1/README.md

 * Familiarize yourself with basic JS language features and study techniques
 * start a basic MarkDown portfolio on GitHub
-* complete the first sections of LearnGitBranching ->  Main: Introduction Sequence, Remote: Push & Pull
+* complete the first sections of LearnGitBranching ->  Main: Introduction Sequence

 ### Week 2